crypto-chassis/cryptochassis-data-api-docs/README.md

 * The base endpoint is: **https://api.cryptochassis.com/v1**

 ## Reqeust Rate Limits
-* The limit on the API is based on public IPs: 10 request per second per IP.
+* The limit on the API is based on public IPs: 10 requests per second per IP.

 ## Public API Endpoints